drSever/drSever_data_science/my_project_4/README.md

 - Completed assignments on the SkillFactory platform and in Notebook.
 - I drew the necessary graphs and analyzed them.
 - Uploaded the completed work to GitHub.
-- **Mentor checked my work.
-Now I am eliminating mistakes and shortcomings.**
+- **Mentor checked my work and now I am eliminating mistakes and shortcomings.**

 ## Result

 Tasks completed, project files uploaded to GitHub.
-**Mentor checked my work.
-Now I am eliminating mistakes and shortcomings.**
+**Mentor checked my work and now I am eliminating mistakes and shortcomings.**